Don Jazzy: Mavin Records

 On 7 May 2012, Don Jazzy announced a new record label, Mavin Records.
 He said, "I see Mavin Records being the power house of music in Africa in the shortest possible time."
 On 8 May 2012, he released an album featuring the artists signed to his label.
 The songs on the album included: "Amarachi", "Forever", "Oma Ga", "Take Banana and Chocolate", "YOLO" and the anthem "I'm a MAVIN".
 Mavin records signed the vocalist, Tiwa Savage.
 Don Jazzy built a social network platform called "Marvin League" to complement and market his label.

 On 5 November 2013, Ajereh had conflict with an artist, Wande Coal who left the label two days later.

 In September 2014, Ajereh produced a Nigerian social activist song with Reekado Banks and Di'Ja called "Arise".

 At the Headies Awards 2015, Ajereh argued with Olamide.
 The two disagreed about who should have won the "Next Rated" award.
 Lil Kesh of YBNL records lost to Reekado Banks, Ajereh's artist.
 The winner of the award received a car.
 Apologies on both sides were posted afterwards.

 After Reekado Banks departure from the Mavin Records label, Don Jazzy said he is still part of the family and wished him nothing but success in his career as he thanked him for the time spent with Mavin Records.

 In 2019, he signed Rema and later went on in 2020 to sign Ayra Starr into Mavins Record Label.
 In 2021, he announced a new artist, Magixx.

 On 7 April 2021, he revealed why he never signed Davido.

 Film appearance

 In 2012, Don Jazzy appeared in Moses Inwang's movie The Last 3 Digits in Nollywood.
 Inwang also cast Ali Baba, A.Y., Nonso Diobi and Dr SID.
+In April 2023, Don Jazzy joined the cast of 'Introducing The Kujus' for its sequel.

+Jazzy Burger

+In 2022, Don Jazzy teamed up with Nigerian entrepreneur Richard Chinedu Nnadi to launch Jazzy Burger.